mtoensing/Moondance-StepMania64-pi4/README.md

-# WORK IN PROGRESS!
-This is not ready und tested!
-Moondance StepMania64 on Raspberry Pi 4
+# Moondance is StepMania64 with 60 FPS on Raspberry Pi 4!

-A working version of StepMania with 60 FPS on a Raspberry Pi 4.
+A working version of StepMania with **60** **FPS** on a Raspberry Pi 4.
 Based on the work of these awesome guys: https://projectmoon.dance/

 ## Quick Start